tim1e9/localmotive/README.md

 Pretty dang simple - just pass it on through
 - Consider an option to modify headers, the method, and even the payload
 - Timeout may need to be significantly increased
-- Same approach is leveraged for other choices - after the container has been created

 ### Zip file
 - Write a lambda and zip it up - just like you're going to upload it in the AWS Console
 - Use the Lambda runtime image as the base image
 - Create the appropriate entries in `config.json`
+- When launched:
   - unzip the file into a specific directory
+  - Make a (Lambda) proxy call from localmotive to the newly launched docker container

+### Container Image
+- Write a lambda and make it into a container image
+- Create the appropriate entries in `config.json`
+- When launched:
+  - Create / launch container (with appropriate localmotive tags)
-- Make a proxy call from localmotive to the newly launched docker container
+  - Make a (Lambda) proxy call from localmotive to the newly launched docker container

+## TODOs
+- Move from unique prefix names to tags
+- Integrated logging
+- Containers
-- TODO: Clean up the container when done
+- Remove zip files after the container is destroyed

-## Other
-dunno

 get request.
 One of:
  - proxy